Higher Education Monitoring and Moderation of Grades Policy

 Purpose

-The purpose of this policy is to ensure that Alphacrucis University College (AC) maintains an appropriate degree of fairness and consistency in Higher Education (HE) subject grades allocated and to establish and ensure academic standards by comparison across institutions.
+The purpose of this policy is to ensure that Alphacrucis University College (AC) maintains an appropriate level of quality and consistency in Higher Education (HE) subject grades allocated to ensure high academic standards and integrity of awards.

 Scope